francescomari/flask-introduction/README.md

 ## Run the application

-You use `flask` to run the application defined in `app.py`.
+Use `flask` to run the application in `app.py`.

 ```sh
 flask run --debug
 ```

-This command detects that a file called `app.py` is in the current working directory, and will use that file to load and run your application. `flask` will only automatically load applications if they are defined in files called `app.py` or `wsgi.py`.
-If your application is in a file with a different name, you will need to use the `--app` option to specify which application to load.
+This command detects `app.py` in the current directory and uses it to load your application. `flask` will only auto-load applications if they are in `app.py` or `wsgi.py`.
+If your app is in a different file, use the `--app` option to specify it.
+For more details, see [Application Discovery](https://flask.palletsprojects.com/en/stable/cli/#application-discovery).
-For further details about how to run an application, look at [Application Discovery](https://flask.palletsprojects.com/en/stable/cli/#application-discovery).

-Let's look at some of the output of the command.
+Let's look at some output from the command.

 ```
 * Debug mode: on
 ```

-This message tells you that your application is running with "debug mode" active.
-As you will see below, this mode adds some extra features to your application that will help during development.
+This means your application is running in debug mode.
+Debug mode adds extra features to help during development.

 ```
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
 ```

-This message makes very clear that you are supposed to use `flask` only during development, because there are much better and safer ways to run your application in production. `flask` is useful only for development.
+This message reminds you to use `flask` only for development.
+There are better and safer ways to run your app in production.

 ```
 * Running on http://127.0.0.1:5000
 Press CTRL+C to quit
 ```

-`flask` starts an HTTP server that continuously listens for requests, and uses your application to decide how those requests should be handled.
-HTTP servers are long-running programs: they are always up and running, waiting for clients to connect and send requests, until they are explicitly stopped.
-To stop the HTTP server started by `flask`, you have to type `CTRL+C` in the same terminal window where `flask` is running.
+`flask` starts an HTTP server that listens for requests and uses your app to handle them.
+The server keeps running until you stop it.
+To stop the server, type `CTRL+C` in the terminal where `flask` is running.

 ```
 * Restarting with stat
 ```

-This message tells you that you don't need to restart the HTTP server every time you change your code or some other file in your project.
-Instead, `flask` will detect that some files have changed, and will automatically reload your application.
-This feature is added by the `--debug` option.
+You don't need to restart the server every time you change your code. `flask` detects file changes and reloads your app automatically.
+This is enabled by the `--debug` option.

 ```
 * Debugger is active!
 * Debugger PIN: 173-179-167
 ```

-Another feature added by `flask` in debug mode is the debugger.
-The debugger adds two very useful features to your application.
+Debug mode also enables the debugger.
+The debugger adds two useful features.

-First, if your application raises an exception, the debugger will print a web page that nicely formats the stack trace and shows where the exception originated from.
+First, if your app raises an exception, the debugger shows a web page with a formatted stack trace and the error location.

-Second, from the same page you can open an interactive terminal running within your running application to inspect variables or run arbitrary code in your server.
-Because this feature allows anybody seeing that page to run arbitrary code in your server, and therefore in your computer, the feature is protected by a PIN.
-The first time the application starts, a new PIN is generated.
+Second, from that page, you can open an interactive terminal to inspect variables or run code in your server.
+Because this lets anyone run code on your server, it is protected by a PIN.
+A new PIN is generated each time the app starts.

 > [!NOTE]
-> The application in this project has a special endpoint that you can use to
+> This project has a special endpoint to test debug mode:
-> test the debug mode: http://127.0.0.1:5000/fail.
-Try to run your application
+> http://127.0.0.1:5000/fail.
+Try running your app with and without the `--debug`
-> with and without the `--debug` option and see how the behavior changes.
+> option to see the difference.

 ## Update the application

-Head over to [the code](app.py) and follow the comments!
+Check [the code](app.py) and follow the comments!